-First, look at the question sentence to see if it helps with the label.
-Then let's underline the label.
+First, let's look at the question sentence to identify the label.
+The question sentence is the sentence that starts with the capital letter and ends with the question mark.
+Then, let's underline the label.

 Let's do that now.